 Sign 2: His sincerity is questionable.

+If his sincerity is questionable, It could be a sign that he is not the one.
 When you speak of your Christian convictions, he agrees with you.
 When you invite him to visit your church, he goes along.
 But when you ask him to pray with you, he squirms.
 Or when discussing deeper issues regarding spirituality, he is ambiguous and distant.
 Warning: he might be going through the motions to win you over.
 This red flag needs to fly high reminding you he’s not the spiritual leader, the kind you need should marriage plans appear in the horizon.

 Time to assess: Be true to God first and be sincere in your asking for His guidance to identify the strong spiritual leader with sound convictions and good character to be your future husband.
 Then confidently repeat, “Let me see your kindness to me in the morning, for I am trusting You.
 Show me where to walk, for my prayer is sincere.”
 (Psalm 143:8-10, The LB-Paraphrased)